sad-gabi/chocola/documentation/07-reference/01-faq.md

 ### How do state and reactivity work?

 Reactivity and state will be added in Chocola 3.
-As of now, manually update contents via components' `RUNTIME()` function and global scripts.
+As of now, manually update contents via components' `$runtime()` function and global scripts.

 ## Templates & Logic